Cray-HPE/docs-csm/operations/power_management/Prepare_the_System_for_Power_Off.md

 1. Ensure `/root/.bashrc` has proper handling of `kubectl` commands on all master and worker nodes.

    **Important:** During the process of shutting down the system, there will be a point when `kubelet` will be stopped on all the master and worker nodes.
-Once `kubelet` has been stopped, any `kubectl` command on any master or worker node will not work as expected and may have a long timeout before failing.
+Once `kubelet` has been stopped, any `kubectl` command on any master or worker node may not work as expected and may have a long timeout before failing.

    This issue can cause a slowdown for these `sat` commands which `ssh` from the `sat` pod to `ncn-m001` and the